The Harvard Academy for International and Area Studies

 The Academy Scholars are a select community of individuals possessed of resourcefulness, initiative, and originality whose work shows promise as a foundation for careers in research universities or international institutions.

-Academy Scholars are appointed for a two-year, in-residence, postdoctoral fellowship at The Harvard Academy for International and Area Studies at Harvard University.
+Academy Scholars are appointed for a two-year, in-residence, postdoctoral fellowship at The Harvard Academy for International and Area Studies at Harvard University, Cambridge, MA, USA.
 They receive substantial financial and research assistance which permits them to undertake robust research projects and skills development in their chosen fields and areas.
 They meet at dinners, seminars, and informal get-togethers in order to pursue innovative interdisciplinary approaches to their work.
 They participate actively in the intellectual life of the University, engaging in seminars, workshops, and conferences.
 During the course of the fellowship, each Academy Scholar presents his or her work at a seminar to colleagues, Harvard Academy Senior Scholars, and other interested faculty and graduate students.
 Many Academy Scholars, in addition, present their book manuscript for intensive discussion at The Harvard Academy-sponsored author's conferences, to which a small number of colleagues from Harvard and other universities are invited.

 They are mentored by the Harvard Academy Senior Scholars, a cohort of faculty members who act as a selection committee, participate in Harvard Academy events, and are committed to supporting the Academy Scholars as they work to achieve their potential.
 The Harvard Academy Senior Scholars are David R. Armitage, Emily Breza, Melani Cammett, Timothy J. Colton, Melissa Dell, Sarah Dryden-Peterson, Grzegorz Ekiert, Rema Hanna, Nicholas Harkness, Eliana La Ferrara, Ya-Wen Lei, Steven Levitsky, Mary D. Lewis, Elizabeth J. Perry, Jocelyn Viterna, Yuhua Wang, and Malika Zeghal.